CWEE offers THREE courses to connect your college education to your career.

 For students whose current job/volunteer work relates to their academic and/or career goal. (*Course is listed in the discipline, Example: BUS 170) COOP-180* - Occupational Work Experience Internship For students whose current job/volunteer working in a paid/unpaid internship that relates to their academic and/or career goal. (*Course is listed in the discipline, Example JOURN-180)

 *COOP-170 and COOP-180 courses are listed in the schedule by subject – Administration of Justice: ADJUS-170, Business: BUS-170, Process Technology: PTEC-180, etc. Students may earn a maximum of 16 units of occupational work experience internship during community college attendance which may be applied as electives toward graduation.
-12 units are transferable to CSU.
+Up to 12 units may be transferable to CSU (Please see your counselor for further information).